 Of course, we don’t even talk about Dumbfoundead.

-Well, no, let’s talk about it!
+Well, no, let’s talk about him!

-Dumbfoundead is a seasoned American Korean rapper (Ed: more on the American scene than the Korean one though) and he’s also known for his involvement in the promotion of the Asian artists.
+Dumbfoundead is a veteran American Korean rapper (Ed: more on the American scene than the Korean one though) and he’s also known for his involvement in the promotion of the Asian artists.
 His M/V Safe is the best example.
 Released in 2016, this M/V is a response at the hashtag #Oscarsowhite and denounces the lack of Asian representation in artistic works.
 How could people express their own identity if they are ashamed of it or if people pertinently know that, because of their ethnicities, they would never fit in?
 His lyrics are based on that idea: